-Spinal Stenosis Recommedations
+Help for Spinal Canal Stenosis

 Stenosis is a complicated condition to deal with, since so many of us normally develop it as an expected part of getting older.
 Some of us will not be affected by the physical changes in our spines and never even acknowledge the condition.
 Others will be diagnosed with stenosis and will have a choice to make.

 If these patients subscribe to the theory that stenosis is inherently painful, then they are likely to develop progressively worse symptoms.
 If the understand the reality of stenosis, they are not likely to suffer, unless the condition progresses to severe degrees of canal impingement.

 A few of us will unfortunately be struck down by the most severe forms of this condition, which can cause a health crisis for any affected patient.
 These poor souls will likely require surgical interventions and might never fully recover.

 The variable profile of stenosis sometimes makes it difficult to determine which group you might fall into.
 My advice is to get more than one opinion on your diagnosis.
 If therapy is needed, start treatment conservatively and save surgical modalities as a very last resort.